Sun Odyssey 319

-In 2019, the boat was named Best Cruising Monohull Under 40ft, by Sail Magazine.

-The design is a development of the Polish Delphia 31.

-Production

-The design was built by Jeanneau at their plant in Poland, starting in 2018, but it is now out of production.
+The Sun Odyssey 319 is a recreational keelboat.
+A development of the Polish Delphia 31, it was built by Jeanneau in Poland, starting in 2018, and is now out of production.

+In 2019, it was named Best Cruising Monohull Under 40ft, by Sail Magazine.

 Design

-The Sun Odyssey 319 is a recreational keelboat, built predominantly of solid polyester fiberglass, with wood trim.
+Built of solid polyester fiberglass, the hard-chined hull has a nearly plumb stem, dual internally mounted spade-type rudders controlled by a folding wheel and a fixed fin keel or optional stub wing keel and centerboard, which retracts under the main cabin table.
+It has an open reverse transom with a swimming platform; a fold-down transom was a factory option.
+The keel-equipped version of the boat has a draft of 6.07 ft, while the centerboard-equipped version has a draft of 5.5 ft with the centerboard extended and 2.42 ft with it retracted, allowing operation in shallow water.
+The design has a hull speed of 7.32 kn.

 It has a fractional sloop rig, with a deck-stepped mast, two sets of swept spreaders and aluminum spars with discontinuous 1X19 stainless steel wire rigging.
 It has a Seldén mast and Technique Voile sails.
-The hard-chined hull has a nearly plumb stem, an open reverse transom with a swimming platform, dual internally mounted spade-type rudders controlled by a folding wheel and a fixed fin keel or optional stub wing keel and centerboard.
-On the centerboard model, the centerboard retracts under the main cabin table.
-The boat displaces 11244 lb and carries 3638 lb of cast iron ballast.

-A fold-down transom, a bowsprit and in-mast furling mainsail were factory options.
-The bowsprit allows flying an asymmetrical spinnaker or a code 0 sail.
+A bowsprit and in-mast furling mainsail were factory options.

-The keel-equipped version of the boat has a draft of 6.07 ft, while the centerboard-equipped version has a draft of 5.5 ft with the centerboard extended and 2.42 ft with it retracted, allowing operation in shallow water.

-The boat is fitted with a Japanese Yanmar diesel engine of 21 hp with a saildrive, for docking and maneuvering.
-The fuel tank holds 26 u.s.gal and the fresh water tank has a capacity of 40 u.s.gal.

-The design has sleeping accommodation for six people, with a double "V"-berth in the bow cabin, two straight settee berths in the main cabin and an aft cabin with a double berth on the port side.
-The galley is located on the port side just forward of the companionway ladder.
+The design has six berths, with a V-berth, two straight settee berths in the main cabin and an aft cabin with a double berth on the port side.
+The galley is on the port side just forward of the companionway ladder.
 The galley is L-shaped and is equipped with a two-burner stove, an ice box and a double sink.
 A navigation station is opposite the galley, on the starboard side.
 The head is located aft on the starboard side, next to the companionway.
 Cabin maximum headroom is 77 in.

-The design has a hull speed of 7.32 kn.